Skip to main content

 3.1 Structural Remediation (CM)

-Closing a structural chase item automatically triggers a health burndown, but the underlying calculation logic depends on whether the item is a Point of Interest (POI) or a Volume of Interest (VOI):
+Closing a structural chase item automatically triggers a health burndown and the underlying calculation depends on area values in the chase item.

 3.2 Pressure Remediation (PSIM)

-• Component Logic: When a pressure chase item is updated to "Completed", the system identifies the specific pipe section within that paint block.
-It does not matter if the item is a POI or a VOI; the specific pipe component is automatically remediated.
+When a pressure chase item is updated to "Completed", the system identifies the specific pipe section within that paint block and automatically triggers a health burndown.

 3.3 Block Closeout Workflows